Rules and Regulations

 Article 15 – Anti-Doping

-Doping Control will be carried out by Sport Ireland, in line with UCI Anti-Doping regulations.
+Doping Control may be carried out by Sport Ireland, in line with UCI Anti-Doping regulations.
 Sport Ireland will be deemed to be the Results Management Authority.

 The Doping Control Station will be as indicated in the technical guide for each stage.
 The numbers of the riders required to report to the Doping Control Station will be displayed in accordance with the UCI Anti-doping Regulations.